plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/implementation_tasks_summary.md

 ### Testing

 - ✅ Created a comprehensive test suite for all validator functionality
-- ✅ Implemented tests for database initialization and schema validation
+- ✅ Implemented tests for data structure initialization
 - ✅ Added tests for prediction and payment recording
 - ✅ Created tests for metrics calculation with known values
 - ✅ Implemented tests for validation reporting